apache/yunikorn-site/docs/api/scheduler.md

 ## Partitions

-Displays general information about the partition like name, state, capacity, used capacity, utilization, and node sorting policy and the number of nodes, applications and containers.
+Returns general information and statistics about a partition.

 **URL** : `/ws/v1/partitions`